JuliaGPU/CUDA.jl/README.md

 ## Installation

-CuArrays should work **out-of-the-box** on Julia 1.0.
+CuArrays should work **out-of-the-box** on stable releases of Julia 1.x.
 You only need to have a proper set-up of CUDA, meaning the rest of the Julia CUDA stack should work (notably CUDAapi.jl, CUDAdrv.jl and CUDAnative.jl).
 If you encounter any issues with CuArrays.jl, please make sure those other packages are working as expected.

 Some parts of CuArrays.jl depend on **optional libraries**, such as [cuDNN](https://developer.nvidia.com/cudnn).
 The build process should notify